 Some suggestions are to set a clear agenda and stick to it.
 Having these clear objectives on paper makes a world of difference when preparing in advance, and allows everyone to know which topics need to be addressed, and which do not.

 To get the most out of a Council Meeting, everyone needs to be on the same page and have aligned goals.
 Disagreements will occur, and it is a healthy way of seeing different viewpoints and perspectives.
 It may even enhance the quality of the meeting because it creates mutual respect for everyone's input.
 Sessions should also look at both the short-term and long-term strategy, important projects and policies and the more challenging decisions, which often require more time and energy.

-To get the most out of your Council meetings, it's important to have the right property management company as your partner – one that will actively collaborate with you, help keep Council Members on task, guide you in making well-informed decisions about improvements to your property, and responsibly implement the decisions once they have been made.
+After reading this article, you should know it is crucial to get the most out of your Council meetings, and the right strata management company on your side.
+The company will actively collaborate with you, help meetings stay on track, guide you in making the right decisions about property improvements, and then responsibly implement the decisions once they have made.

 If you are self-managing and want an extra hand, contact FirstService Residential today.